imennajar/belly-button-challenge/README.md

 ## What we will learn from this project:

-- How to intereact between HTML and JavaScript code to creat a dynamic web applications
+- How to interact between HTML and JavaScript code to create a dynamic web application

 - How to retrieve data from a Json file (provided in URL link too: https://2u-data-curriculum-team.s3.amazonaws.com/dataviz-classroom/v1.1/14-Interactive-Web-Visualizations/02-Homework/samples.json)